 - any other information lawfully obtainable under relevant Privacy Law.

-In some circumstances, Growth Factor Group may collect sensitive information about you, for example in relation to insurance claims.
+In some circumstances, Movigo Group may collect sensitive information about you, for example in relation to insurance claims.
 Sensitive information is a type of personal information and includes health information and information about racial or ethnic origin, political opinions, membership of a trade union or political association, religious beliefs or affiliations, philosophical beliefs, sexual preferences and criminal record.
 We will only collect sensitive information about you where we are permitted to do so by law.

 How do we collect your personal information?